acsanchezr/Research-mentoring/research-process/READme.md

 ## Research Process Overview

-#### Based on my personal experience conducting research in Human-Robot Interaction, Sociology, and as a CDT intern, the research process roughtly looks as follows:
+#### Based on my personal experience conducting research in Human-Robot Interaction, Sociology, and as a CDT intern, the research process roughly looks as follows:

 1. Development of a good research question.
 2. Operationalization of variables (i.e., define your concepts of interest).